Central Queensland Capras

-Central Queensland Capras are a semi-professional rugby league football club primarily based in Rockhampton, Queensland and representing Central Queensland.
-They currently play in the Queensland Cup, the premier rugby league competition in Queensland.
-From 2023, they will serve as one of the feeder clubs for the Dolphins.
+The Central Queensland Capras are a semi-professional rugby league football club primarily based in Rockhampton, Queensland and representing Central Queensland.
+They play in the Queensland Cup, which is a second-tier competition in Australia.
+Since 2023, they are one of the feeder clubs for the Dolphins in the Australian National Rugby League.

-The club was founded in 1996 under the name Central Capras; in 2000 the name was changed to the Central Comets and, in 2011, it was reverted to the Central Queensland Capras.
+The club was founded in 1982 under the name Central Capras but changed to the Central Comets in 2000 and renamed the Central Queensland Capras in 2011.

 History

-In the 1980s the Central Queensland Capras had entered a team in the Queensland Winfield State League Competition.
+In the 1980s, the Central Queensland Capras had entered a team in the Queensland Winfield State League Competition.
 Their colours at that time were sky blue and maroon.
 In 1996 the Queensland Rugby League Central Division entered a representative team, the Central Capras in the inaugural Queensland Cup competition.
 The costs were too expensive for the Central Division to maintain, and in October 1998 it was decided that a private club should be entered into the Queensland Cup.
 Although this team was known as the Central Capras in 1999, it was decided to rename the team to the Central Comets to avoid confusion with the Capras representative teams.

 For the 1999 season, the Capras Rugby League Football Club was formed, which relieved the Central Division of the cost, providing more funds to the Central Division to develop and maintain Rugby League in Central Queensland.

 In 2000, the Capras team that participated in the Queensland Cup changed their name to the Comets Rugby League Football Club.
 With a new name and fresh look, the Comets represented the top level of football in Central Queensland for six years.

 In 2002 the Comets formed an alignment with NRL team North Queensland Cowboys.
 This close alignment provided opportunities for development of the Comets Rugby League Football Club, as well as providing opportunities and pathways for players to the NRL.

 In late 2007, the Comets ceased their alignment with the Cowboys and formed an alignment with the Brisbane Broncos.
 The arrangement with the Broncos saw NRL-contracted players that are not named in the weekly Broncos side return to their home region and play for the Comets.
 Dave Taylor, PJ Marsh, Tommy Hewitt, Ben Hunt and Guy Williams all played for the Comets while being contracted to the Broncos.